Developers name variables, our functions, our arguments, classes, and namespaces. Developers name our

 It is easy to say that names should reveal intent.
 Choosing good names takes time but saves more than it

+takes.
 So take care with your names and change them when you find better ones.
 Everyone who reads

 your code (including you) will be happier if you do.